- Step By Step Guide To Creating A Great Home Education

 - Research Everything And Be Creative

-Are you at the start of your homeschooling journey and have no idea where to start.
+Are you based in Australia, at the start of your homeschooling journey and have no idea where to start?
 Do you feel unsure of how to create the ‘right’ curriculum for your child?
 Or how to ensure that you cover all parts of their educational development to give them the best possible chance of succeeding in the future?

-In England and Wales, educating your child with a full-time education program at home is a legal form of education, known as homeschooling.
+In Australia, educating your kids with a full-time education program at home is a legal form of education, known as homeschooling.
 There are few restrictions or guidelines for parents or guardians that elect to homeschool their child.
-The 1996 Education act only states that a compulsory and full-time education is provided to all school-age children over the age of 5, either in school or otherwise.
-Meaning that according to the law, enrolling your child in Public or private education or opting out to have them homeschooled, is not seen or treated differently as long as they are getting a suitable education.
-There are no homeschooling laws in the UK that will block your parental rights to choose what you think will be best for your child and you do not need to be a certified tutor to start homeschool programs.
+The most obvious requirement for Australian families is that the parents must submit an application to the state education office, to apply for their child to be homeschooled.
+This is the same across each state, where students must be enrolled in education from the ages of six to sixteen.
+Meaning that according to the law, enrolling your child in public or private education or choosing to have them homeschooled, is not seen or treated differently as long as they are getting a suitable education.
+There are no homeschooling laws in Australia that will block your parental rights to choose what you think will be best for your child and you do not need to be a certified tutor to start homeschool programs.

 Homeschooling has many benefits, such as allowing your child the attention and flexibility of learning in a way that would be neglected in mainstream schools, due to the sheer number of students.
 Having the ability to use your child’s interests to create your home education schedule or curriculum, is also another huge benefit.
 Not to mention the safety advantages for your child, from sickness and exam stress to peer pressure and bullying.
 You may notice that their academic performance increases rapidly if you organize a way to evaluate their progress on a regular basis.

-If you are thinking about alternative education such as home-schooling your child, then one of your primary considerations will be how to set up your homeschool environment, schedule and curriculum.
-When your child is enrolled in public schooling, everything is set out, and the child follows a national curriculum.
+If you are a family thinking about alternative education such as homeschooling your kids then one of your primary considerations will be how to set up your homeschool environment, schedule and curriculum.
+When your kids are enrolled in public schooling, everything is set out, and the child follows a national curriculum for all people.
 The school has created this curriculum to guide the children to reach specific goals by the end of each school year.

-This is the main reason for testing, assessments and parents evenings.
+This is the main reason for testing, assessments and parent teacher evenings.
 They have set a goal, created a plan for how to achieve this goal, and then they make a regular assessment to check if the child is on target.

-Although you are not required to follow the national curriculum in the UK, you can certainly use the structure of the mainstream school system as a foundation to get you started.
-There are also an endless amount of online homeschool resources, from lesson plans to worksheets.
+Although you are not required to follow the national curriculum in Australia, you can certainly use the structure of the mainstream school system as a foundation to get you started, in fact it is highly encouraged and will be taken into account if you submit an application.
+There are also an endless amount of online homeschool resources, from lesson plans to worksheets, made by people like you but with much more experience!
 All of which can support your independently created home school curriculum and planned goals for your child.

 Step By Step Guide To Creating A Great Home Education